Joel-wong-al/Delta_Challenge/README.md

 - **Key Features:**

-    - Uses raycasting from the player camera to detect interactive objects (monitors, NPCs).
+    - Uses raycasting from the player camera to detect interactive objects (monitors).

     - Prevents interactions when the game is paused via GameManager.IsPaused().